StashHouseHub/Security-Connection/README.md

 * Sets TCP AutoTuning Level to Normal

-* Resets TCP/IP, Windows Sockets Catalog,
+* Resets TCP/IP stack and Windows Sockets Catalog

+* Flushes DNS cache

+* Releases current IP and then renews it

+* Clear ARP cache

+* Optimizes MTU sets it to 1500 for standard networks